 ECC.6.5.4 Obligations in respect of Control Telephony and System Telephony

-ECC.6.5.4.1 Where The Company requires Control Telephony, Users are required to use the Control Telephony with The Company in respect of all Connection Points with the National Electricity Transmission System and in respect of all Embedded Large Power Stations and Embedded HVDC Systems.
-The Company will have shall provide Control Telephony installed at the User’s Control Point Wwhere the User’s telephony equipment is not capable of providing the required facilities or is otherwise incompatible with the Transmission Control Telephony.
-Details of the Control Telephony required are contained in the Bilateral Agreement.
+ECC.6.5.4.1 Where The Company requires Control Telephony, Users are required to use the Control Telephony to communicate with The Company and / or the Transmission Licensees’ in respect of all Connection Points with the National Electricity Transmission System, all Embedded Large Power Stations, Embedded HVDC Systems and Network Operator’s Control Centres as appropriate.
+The Company shall provide Control Telephony interface equipment at the User’s Control Point or the Network Operator’s Control Centre as appropriate.
+Where the EU Code User’s or Network Operators Control Centre telephony equipment is not capable of providing the required facilities or is otherwise incompatible with the Transmission Control Telephony, The Company shall provide a Control Telephony handset(s).
+Details of and relating to the Control Telephony requirements are contained in the Bilateral Agreement with EU Code User’s.

 ECC.6.5.4.2 Where in The Company’s sole opinion the installation of Control Telephony is not practicable at a User’s Control Point(s), The Company shall specify in the Bilateral Agreement whether System Telephony is required.
 Where System Telephony is required by The Company, the User shall ensure that System Telephony is installed.

-ECC.6.5.4.3 Where System Telephony is installed, Users are required to use the System Telephony with The Company in respect of those Control Point(s) for which it has been installed.
+ECC.6.5.4.3 Where System Telephony is installed, EU Code Users are required to use the System Telephony for communication with The Company and the relevant Transmission Licensees’ Control Engineers in respect of those Control Point(s) for which it has been installed.
 Details of and relating to the System Telephony required are contained in the Bilateral Agreement.
 ECC.6.5.4.4 Where Control Telephony or System Telephony is installed, routine testing of such facilities may be required by The Company (not normally more than once in any calendar month).
 The User and The Company shall use reasonable endeavours to agree a test programme and where The Company requests the assistance of the User in performing the agreed test programme the User shall provide such assistance.
 The Company requires the EU Code User to test the backup power supplies feeding its Control Telephony facilities at least once every 5 years.

 ECC.6.5.4.5 Control Telephony and System Telephony shall only be used for the purposes of operational voice communication between The Company and the relevant User.

-ECC.6.5.4.6 Control Telephony contains emergency calling functionality to be used for urgent operational communication only.
-Such functionality enables The Company and Users to utilise a priority call in the event of an emergency.
-The Company and Users shall only use such priority call functionality for urgent operational communications.
+ECC.6.5.4.6 Control Telephony contains emergency calling functionality to be used for operational communication only under normal and emergency conditions.
+Functionality enables The Company and Users to utilise a priority call in the event of an emergency.
+The Company and EU Code Users shall only use such priority call functionality for urgent operational communications.
 ECC.6.5.5 Technical Requirements for Control Telephony and System Telephony

 ECC.6.5.5.1 Detailed information on the technical interfaces and support requirements for Control Telephony is provided in the Control Telephony Electrical Standard identified in the Annex to the General Conditions.
 Where additional information, or information in relation to Control Telephony applicable in Scotland, is requested by Users, this will be provided, where possible, by The Company.